ttosi/curcon/README.md

 Allows a user to easily see exchanges rates between different currencies.

-How it works: First, a user creates one or more conversions.
+A user creates one or more conversions.
 A conversion defines the "to be converted from" currency and the amount to be converted.
-Next, a user adds one more currencies to see the going exchange rate between the base and quote currencies.
+A user then adds one more currencies to see the going exchange rate between the base and quote currencies.

-### To run this project in local development
+## Run in local development
 Clone repo

 ```